wuyii8941/NeqLIPS/README.md

 # Proving Olympiad Inequalities by Synergizing LLMs and Symbolic Reasoning

-This is the official code for NeqLIPS, a powerful Olympiad Inequalities Prover.
+This is the official code for NeqLIPS, a powerful Olympiad-level Inequality Prover.

 ![NeqLIPS](./Figures/framework.png)